mike-fam/1001-marking-helper/README.md

 5. **The assignment is also run (the script runs `python a3.py`).
 You can also see the errors printed out in stderr**

+6. **The assignment is also opened in IDLE.
+This is helpful if you want to change the student's code (e.g. running a different game or task) and rerun it.**

-6. After you've done marking the assignment, close your editor.
+7. After you've done marking the assignment, close everything, including your editor, the gui and idle.
 The tool will prompt for another student id.
 Enter a blank line to close the tool.

 *Note:* I've tried to make this cross platform, but I use this mostly on Windows and tested it on MacOS, so there might be some issues with other OSes.